 It’s a very strange feeling when you are working, that you are the first person to use a medium in this fashion, and for me, this aspect of the adventure is still exciting.
 It’s not easy to be first at anything anymore, is it?
 And yet, somehow I found the way.
-Look, I am not implying that I am the first artist to use Flexseal as a medium because I have seen at least one person do a painting with it as paint.
-I am, however, the first to use it to create printing plates and monoprints, and I work with it this directly and exclusively.
+Look, I am not implying that I am the first artist to use Flexseal as a painting medium because I have seen at least one person do a painting with it as such.
 But that’s the medium.
 Look at the image.

 There are several methods being used here I want to mention.
 The first is that I used the rubber to paint the framing mechanism to evoke an old photograph.
-The second and most important is that I used one of my first successful Flexseal printing plates on it (rubber to print with rubber!) as another layer, and also used scratchboard techniques on the background.
+The second and most important is that I used one of my first successful Flexseal printing plates on it (rubber to print with rubber!) as another layer, and also used scratchboard techniques on the background (I’m finding that coated paper works best for this).
 For me, this image represents a new discovery.

 Where will this journey lead me?
 To quote my friend Heather on this… “It is the journey that’s important in creative pursuits.”
 Amen to that.